Where to Eat in Barcelona: 18 Places to Try by Neighborhood

 Wondering where to eat in Barcelona?
-In a city with options ranging from rustic, traditional Catalan fare to sleek fusion spots, there’s no short answer.
-Barcelona is a food lover’s city.
-And even with up to six meals a day, as we often eat here in Spain, that’s still not enough time to truly grasp all that’s on offer.
+In a city with options ranging from rustic, traditional Catalan fare to sleek fusion spots, there’s no short answer; Barcelona is a food lover’s city.
+Even though we eat up to six meals a day in Spain, that’s still not enough time to truly grasp all that’s on offer.
+From age-old, family-run tascas to Michelin-starred creative hotspots, the list of where to eat in Barcelona is endless.
+Here’s our top 18 places to eat in Barcelona by neighborhood so you can choose wisely!

 Carrer del Parlament